dwellin98/Visual-Studio-Proj/README.md

 ## Retro Car Game
-Here are some mini projects I got up to in my spare time using Visual Studios C# and ASP.NET framework
+Here are some mini projects I got up to in my spare time using Visual Studios C#.

 <table>
   <tr>